upenn-libraries/guardian/README.md

 # README for `guardian`

-Guardian is an orchestration script for assembling objects into Glacier-ready packages, transferring to Glacier, and returning relevant Glacier information from successful transfers.
+Guardian is a set of orchestration scripts for assembling objects into Glacier-ready packages, transferring to Glacier, and recording relevant Glacier information from successful transfers in a local database.

 ## Requirements